 Housed in the Crane Music Library, the Improvisation Lab provides students with access to computer and sound reinforcement technologies that support the development of jazz improvisation abilities.
 Sequencing and audio recording software provides soloists with combo backing and the ability to record sessions for use in a variety of educational contexts.
 SmartMusic software allows students to rehearse with a “virtual accompanist.”

-The Crane Complex has about 65 practice rooms, including special rooms for percussion, harp, organ, and harpsichord.
+The Crane Complex has about 60 practice rooms, including special rooms for percussion, harp, organ, and harpsichord.
 Most practice rooms have upright Steinway pianos.
-There are also nine practice rooms which have grand pianos, seven of which are in Merritt Hall (across Lake Placid Drive from the Crane Complex).
-These are primarily designated for piano students, and include one practice room with two grand pianos.
-The Crane renovation project includes a complete redesign of Percussion Alley, including new practice rooms for percussion students.
-This part of the project should be completed by May 2022.
-During COVID, we have also added some practice rooms in Knowles (across Barrington Drive from the Crane Complex).
+There are also nine practice rooms which have grand pianos.
+These are primarily designated for piano students, and include one practice room which houses two grand pianos.
+The Crane renovation project, completed in 2022, included a complete redesign of Margo and Scott E. Goodman Percussion Alley, including new Wenger practice rooms for percussion students.

 Most practice rooms are available on a first-come, first-serve basis any time the Crane Complex is open.
 Students can also reserve classrooms and rehearsal spaces in Crane, all of which have Steinway grand pianos.
 Further information about Crane practice room etiquette and about reserving spaces in the Crane Complex can be found in the Crane Student Handbook.